Lou100/StandUp/README.md

 # Introduction

 Is an app that helps you stay healthy by reminding you to stand up and walk around every 15 minutes.
 It uses a notification to let you know when 15 minutes have passed.
-It contains a toggle button that sets an alarm which delivers a Stand up notification every 15 minutes.
+It contains a toggle button that sets an alarm which delivers a notification every 15 minutes.

 # Getting Started